Classic Kalahari Safari

 Days 9 & 10 : Toka Leya Camp (Victoria Falls)

 Today you will be collected from Savuti Camp and transferred by light aircraft to Kasane Airport.
-From Kasane you will continue by light aircraft to Livingstone, and thence by vehicle to Toka Leya Camp.
+From Kasane you will continue by vehicle and boat to Toka Leya Camp (roughly two hours).
 Spend two nights at Toka Leya Camp on a fully inclusive basis.

 Considered one of the world's greatest natural wonders, the Victoria Falls are over a mile wide and 350 feet deep.
 At peak flow, some 130 million gallons of water from the Zambezi River cascade over this chasm every minute, making it the largest body of falling water on earth.
 Toka Leya enjoys a scenic location on a private stretch of the Zambezi River, within the Mosi-oa-Tunya National Park.
 In addition to guided tours of the Falls, Toka Leya offers boating excursions on the Zambezi River, game-drives in the Mosi-oa-Tunya National Park, and visits to a local village for insight into rural African culture.